-Utah is all about nature, and there is an incredible number of parks that you can visit to hike and gaze at all the unique rock formations and canyons.
+Utah is all about nature, and there are incredible parks across the state that you can visit to hike, bike, and more.
 However, you will also definitely want to visit Lake Powell for fun in the water, especially in the summer.
 Lake Powell is a reservoir, and visitors can experience houseboating, wakeboarding, kayaking, waterskiing, fishing, and boating.

 If you are a sporting fan, the good news is that Utah has seven professional sports teams.
 Utah is home to the Utah Jazz basketball team, Real Salt Lake soccer team, Utah Grizzlies hockey team, Salt Lake Bees baseball team, Orem Owlz baseball team, Ogden Raptors baseball team, and the Utah Blaze baseball team.

 Lagoon Amusement Park offers fun for all ages.
 There are 50 rides, a variety of shows, food, and a historic pioneer village.
 It's also a great spot for RV renters because there are 175 sites where you can park.
 Be sure to check in on our events for Utah as well!

-Utah has several major interstates running through the state that will take you where you need to go, including I15, I70, I80, I80-N, I84, I214, and I215.
+Utah has several major interstates running through the state that will take you where you need to go, including I-15, I-70, I-80, I-80-N, I-84, I-214, and I-215.
 One of the most useful, I15 runs north and south between Saint George and Monida Pass, Idaho.
 If you’re headed west to east across the country, you’ll likely end up on I-80.